 - Centrifuge Modelling for Seismic Retrofit of an Immersed Tube Tunnel (2003)

 - Intl.
 J. of Physical Modelling in Geotechnics, 3 (2) (2002)

 - Post-Triggering Response of Liquefied Soil in The Free Field and Near Foundations (1998)

 - Member, National Academy of Engineering

-- Dobry has served as consultant and member of consulting boards of important and prestigious civil engineering projects, including offshore oil platforms in Venezuela and Australia, earth dams and dikes in California, Puerto Rico and South America, seismic retrofitting of several large bridges in NYC, seismic guidelines for design of new bridges in NYC, and design of the new Rion-Antirion bridge in Greece.
+- Dobry has served as consultant and member of consulting boards of important and prestigious civil engineering best essay uk projects, including offshore oil platforms in Venezuela and Australia, earth dams and dikes in California, Puerto Rico and South America, seismic retrofitting of several large bridges in NYC, seismic guidelines for design of new bridges in NYC, and design of the new Rion-Antirion bridge in Greece.

 - Dobry has been an invited state-of-the-art and keynote speaker at international meetings in the U.S., Mexico, South America, Europe, Japan and Australia.
 He earned the J. James Croes Medal of the American Society of Civil Engineers in 1985, and was elected member of the National Academy of Engineering in 2004, for fundamental contributions to multiple aspects of geotechnical earthquake engineering.

 - Dobry is the recipient Rensselaer’s William H. Wiley Distinguished Faculty Award for 2008.